 Here’s why I chose Riga and why I wouldn’t have changed it for the world!

 I knew that the higher the cost, the less hens I would have, so it was important to keep the costs down from the start.
 I managed to book flights with Ryan Air for approximately £70 each which I thought was an absolute bargain-the days of finding super cheap low cost flights to somewhere you actually want to go on a date you actually want to go there are long gone!
 I had also researched the cost of living in Latvia and found that Riga was really good value for money.
+There is loads of bargain accommodation to choose from too.
 We were away for 3 days and 2 nights and I spent less than £200… that included all of my food and LOTS of drinks!
 You could easily spend that in one night in London so I thought that was brilliant.

 What I loved about Riga was that none of my friends (except one-there’s always one!) had been to Riga before.
 There were 10 of us and at least half of us had been to most major cities in Europe so it was tricky to find somewhere new.
 I loved that Riga had some history and that I learnt a bit about Eastern Europe (somewhere I’d not yet ventured to).
 But at the same time it wasn’t too steeped in culture that I would miss anything in my inevitable drunken (and then hung-over) state.
 It was a pretty, although a little run down, city that had some nice open areas and monuments.
 There were also lots of things to do…